-Regardless of what your filtration operation looks like, accuracy is key to achieving desired results.
-Having said that, floor engineers and system operators must prioritize optimizing the filter system.
+Regardless of what your filtration operation looks like, accuracy is key to achieving reputable results.
+That said, floor engineers and system operators must prioritize optimizing their filter system.

-To that end, a filter medium that best suits their needs must be identified.
+Doing so requires a filter medium that best suits their needs to be identified.
 This involves comparing the benefits and drawbacks of the most popular filter media, such as woven wire mesh filters and perforated plate filters.

 So, how exactly do the two filter media compare?

-Having been a prominent supplier of mesh filters for over 140 years, W.S.
+Having been a prominent supplier of wire mesh filters for over 150 years, W.S.
 Tyler strives to ensure your filter system runs as efficiently as possible.

 With that, this article will establish: